-- Offshore companies do not escape the off-payroll working rules, and the rules apply regardless of where your client is based - A company paid by an employment agency, rather than directly by the client, does not escape the operation of the off-payroll working rules. - Although this guide deals with companies, the off-payroll working rules can also apply to partnerships used as an intermediary between a business and the client.
+- If the client is based overseas, the client is still responsible for applying the off-payroll working rules if they have a permanent establishment in the UK.
+If no permanent establishment, the contractor is responsible for their own status. - Although this guide deals with companies, the off-payroll working rules can also apply to partnerships used as an intermediary between a business and the client.